Types of Federal Aid

 To ensure that you understand your rights and responsibilities as a student loan borrower, the Federal Government requires you to participate in loan counseling before receiving a Direct Loan, if you have not previously received a Direct Loan, Federal Family Education Loan or Supplemental Loans to Students (SLS) Loan.

 The Master Promissory Note, commonly referred to as MPN, is a document that must be signed in order to receive a federal student loan.
 The signed MPN binds you to the federal government as a promise to repay the student loan you intend to take out to help cover your educational expenses.
 The MPN provides valuable information about the rights and responsibilities you have as a borrower.

 Prior to graduating or leaving school, Direct Loan borrowers must complete exit counseling.
 The Direct Loan Exit Counseling will explain your rights and responsibilities as a Direct Loan Borrower.
 Your Federal PIN is required in order to complete the Exit Interview because your personal loan information will be provided.

 Annual Direct Loan Limits – Effective July 1, 2013

 Note: It is important to note that even if a student is financing their education on their own, dependency status is still determined by the school.

 Congress has passed the Bipartisan Student Loan Certainty Act of 2013, which ties federal student loan interest rates to financial markets.
 Under this Act, interest rates will be determined each June for new loans being made for the upcoming award year, which runs from July 1 to the following June 30.
 Each loan will have a fixed interest rate for the life of the loan.

-The following table provides the interest rates for new Direct Loans made on or after July 1, 2016, and before July 1, 2017.
+The following table provides the most current available interest rates for new Direct Loans made on or after July 1, 2020, and before July 1, 2021.
 These rates will apply to all new Direct Loans made during this time, even loans already disbursed before the passage of the Act.